wcpos/.github/profile/README.md

 > :warning: ***DO NOT, under any circumstances, install the nightly version on a live site.***

 The nightly versions will contain bugs which could be catastrophic for a live WooCommerce store.
-You will receive not support if you install the nightly version on a live site.
+You will receive no support if you install the nightly version on a live site.

 ### Support